Trichoptera: Helicopsychidae of Gunnison County, ColoradoHelicopsyche borealis Snailcase Caddis, Cinnamon caddis, Speckled peter caddis(Hagen) 1861

 Description

 One of the easiest caddisflies to identify as a larvae because it lives in a case made of sand or fine gravel shaped like a snail shell.
-The larvae out of its case has a comb-shaped anal claw that is also distinctive.
+The larvae out of its case has a distinctive comb-shaped anal claw.

 Other Websites: